Duquesne Brewing Company: Duquesne Brewery

+These surviving historic elements of the brewery were listed on the National Register of Historic Places in 2015.

-The 1899 Duquesne Brewery brewhouse building, located at Mary Street and 21st Street in the South Side Flats neighborhood, now is home to the Brew House Association, which provides housing, studio space, and a gallery for Pittsburgh artists.
-The adjacent 1950 brewhouse building has been partially restored but is currently vacant.
-The cellar and keg department is now a self storage facility.
+The 1899 brewhouse building, located at Mary Street and 21st Street, now is home to the Brew House Association, which provides housing, studio space, and a gallery for Pittsburgh artists.
+The adjacent 1950 brewhouse building has been partially restored.
+The cellar and keg department is now the home of Crossfit Athletics, a functional fitness gym.
 A storage and garage building has become living space.
 The former office building has become Beitler-McKee Optical.
 The bottling works has become U.S. Cargo.
 Raff Printing and Rynn's Luggage occupy the case storage and shipping buildings.
 The bridge between the bottling works and case storage stands, while the bridge connecting the two brewhouses has been dismantled.

-The surviving historic elements of the company complex were listed on the National Register of Historic Places in 2015.

 Duquesne Brewery clock

 The Duquesne Brewery is distinguishable from other buildings on Pittsburgh's South Side by its large clock, visible from throughout the city.